The growth of abelian sections: Introduction

 \begin{section}{Polynomial abelianization growth} \begin{definition} Let $G$ be a group, and let $\mathcal{G}$ be a family of finite groups.
 We say that $G$ ($\mathcal{G}$, respectively) has {\bfseries Polynomial Abelianization Growth} if there exist absolute constants $C,\alpha >0$ such that

 for every $n \geq 1$ ($ab_n(\mathcal{G}) \leq C n^\alpha$, respectively).
 The notion of {\bfseries Polynomial Representation Growth} is defined similarly. \end{definition} We remark that (\ref{eqLM}) says that PRG implies PAG in every residually finite group.
-Moreover, we stress that $n^\alpha$ is not too far from the slowest possible behavior for $ab_n(G)$.
-We see some first cases where PAG is realized.
+Here are some cases where PAG is realized.

-\begin{proposition} Let $G$ be a finite group, and $\varepsilon>0$.
+\begin{lemma} Let $G$ be a finite group, and $\varepsilon>0$.
 The following hold:

 \begin{itemize} \item[(i)] if $|G/G'| \leq \varepsilon^{-1}$, and $|G:H| \geq |G|^\varepsilon$ for every proper subgroup $H < G$, then

 for every $n \geq 1$; \item[(ii)] if $\dim(\pi) \geq |G|^\varepsilon$ for every non-trivial irreducible representation $\pi$ of $G$, then